Add Your Business/Event

 The capital and largest city of Vietnam, Hanoi has an estimated 7.7 million people (2015).
 The city is located on the right bank of the Red River, about 1,760 km north of Ho Chi Minh City.

 Combining influences from East and West, Hanoi is known for centuries-old colonial architecture and a rich culture.
 Its historic city centre is the focal point for public life and tourist attractions.
-In recent years, Hanoi has gone through a construction boom, making it one of the fastest-growing cities in Southeast Asia.
+In recent years, Hanoi has undergone a construction boom, making it one of the fastest-growing cities in Southeast Asia.

 The gay scene in Hanoi is very small, when compared with other Asian capital cities.
 Whilst there are plenty of Vietnamese gay men, they don’t frequent public places where they might be subject to gossip.
 As a result, people tend to keep a low profile, and online services and apps such as Grindr are the best way for gay men meet each other.